 I’ve learned throughout my life that it’s ok to be different.
 Growing up, I never really felt like I fit in.
 My Asian friends told me I was too white and my Caucasian friends didn’t understand my family culture so I never really felt completely part of a group.
 I always thought there was something wrong with me.
 But as I grew older, one of the biggest things I’ve learned is to be comfortable inside my own skin.
 I realized we shouldn’t have to act a certain way in order to be accepted.
 Changes in who we are as a person should occur naturally and shouldn't be forced.

-Each painting is like a verse of my life.
-When I painted ‘Magical Wildfire’, I decided to use reds and blues to symbolise the differences we have between one another.
-Aesthetically, I’d normally blend them into purples but I didn’t.
-I didn’t because I wanted to show there is harmony and balance in very different things.
-I wanted to materialise the feeling of finding acceptance within oneself and letting go of changing others or expecting change.
+When I painted ‘Magical Wildfire’, I decided to use reds and blues without blending them completely together to symbolize the differences we have between one another.
+I wanted to show that harmony and balance can be found among very different things.

 This painting is a reminder that there’s no need to compromise who we are as a person in order to reach others expectations of who or what we should be and that it’s completely fine to march to the beat of your own drum.